-BE5901 Independent Study in Bible Exposition
+BE5901 Independent Study in Bible Exposition The Department

 Independent research on a biblical subject not specifically treated in other courses.
 Credit is allowed proportionate to the amount of work but not to exceed 4 credit hours in any one subject of study.
 Limited to advanced students and subject to consent of the professor.
-1-4 bours.
+1-4 hours.